-In this bad economy, more and more creditors are selling off their old debt to entities called "factors," (or debt buyers) who then sue to collect.
+In this bad economy, more and more creditors are selling off their old debt to entities called "factors" (or debt buyers), who then sue to collect.
 There are a lot of them out there, including New Century Financial Services (often represented by Pressler & Pressler), Midland Funding, Cavalry Portfolio, LVNV Funding, and National Recovery Solutions.

-The creditor wins because they get paid money they might not have ever received, while the factor wins because they buy the debt at a discount, then go after you for the full amount.
+The creditor wins because they get paid money they might not have ever received, while the factor wins because they buy the debt at a discount and then go after you for the full amount.
 For the factors, it's a numbers game.
 They forward the claim to an attorney for suit, knowing that in the vast majority of cases, the debtors do not file an answer, and they will win by default, without ever having to go to court.

 The Debt is Too Old (Statute of Limitations)

-Therefore, if enough time has passed, without you making any payments, the creditor may not be able to collect at all.
+Therefore, if enough time has passed without you making any payments, the creditor may not be able to collect at all.
 There are ways to find out if the debt is too old.

 They Can't Prove Their Right to Sue

 If you bring suit in a New Jersey court, you have to have a personal right to do so.
-You have to be the party that was "wronged," and seeking justice.
+You have to be the party that was "wronged" and seeking justice.
 In the law, this is called having "standing."

-This is because they seldom buy just one debt; they buy them in bulk.
-So they may be able to prove that they bought credit card accounts from Chase Bank, but not necessarily yours specifically!
-If they can't prove standing, then they are dead in the water!
+This is because they seldom buy just one debt.
+They buy them in bulk.
+So, they may be able to prove that they bought credit card accounts from Chase Bank, but not necessarily yours specifically.
+If they can't prove standing, then they are dead in the water.

 They Can't Prove Their Case in Court